cbdevnet/xecho/README.txt

 Options must be given before a text argument starts.
-Command line option parsing can be stopped with --, eg.: ./xecho -bc blue -fc yellow -- -stdin is cool!
+Command line option parsing can be stopped with --, eg.: ./xecho -bc blue -fc yellow -- -help shows usage information

 Text passed via the command line is scanned once for control character encodings (\n and \\), which are replaced by their ASCII codepoints.

-Control characters are handled as follows
+By default, xecho reads text from stdin and appends it to the window content.
+Control characters on stdin are handled as follows
 	\n		Starts new line
 	\f		Clears display
 	\r		Clears current line